pressbooks/pressbooks-cas-sso/README.md

 ### 0.4.0
-* Redirect to the page the user signed in from (network homepage or book homepage)
+* Redirect to the page the user signed in from (network homepage or book homepage).
-* Clarify error message when CAS is set to "Refuse Access"
+* Clarify error message when CAS is set to "Refuse Access".
-* Fix unwanted slashes when button text has apostrophe
+* Fix unwanted slashes when button text has apostrophe.
-* Fix Travis CI build script
+* Fix Travis CI build script.

 ### 0.3.0